by Brock Griffin

-A few weeks later, in one of our weekly tip sheets, we came up with 16 Things You Should NEVER Say to Your Kids—things like: “Why can’t you be more like so-and-so?”
+Also, there are some things we should never say to our kids; statements like: “Why can’t you be more like so-and-so?”
 “Go in the other room; you’re just in the way.”
 “Will you please get to the point?”
 “I don’t have time for you.”
-You can check out all those right here.

 For me, thinking through how I talk to my three kids has been a healthy exercise.
 I definitely need to be more sensitive and more aware of how my words affect them.